Kick Off the Holiday Season on Small Business Saturday

-Small Business Saturday will fall on November 24 this year and you have the opportunity to take advantage of the growing popularity of the day.
-On Black Friday and Cyber Monday of 2017 shoppers spent a total of $12.8 billion.
+Small Business Saturday will fall on November 30th this year and you have the opportunity to take advantage of the growing popularity of the day.
+On Black Friday weekend of 2018 over 165 million people shopped.
 Small Business Saturday can be a great way to start drawing people in for the holiday season.
 Here are a few marketing ideas to help you draw in customers for Small Business Saturday this year:

 Get online and make sure all your customers know about Small Business Saturday before it comes around.
 Send out an email marketing campaign inviting your customers to participate in all the fun activities and sales you have planned for the big day.